Weak Approximation for Low Degree del Pezzo Surfaces: Weak Approximation and Rational Curves

 \section{Weak Approximation and Rational Curves}

 In this section, we will briefly recall the background.
 For more discussions, see \cite{ht06} and \cite{ht08}.

-\subsection{Weak Approximation}
+\subsection{Weak approximation}

-\begin{defn} Let $F$ be a global field, i.e, a number field or the function field of a curve $C$ defined over an algebraically closed field $k$.
-Let $S$ a finite set of places of $F$ containing the archimedean places, $o_{F;S}$ the corresponding ring of integers, and $\A_{F;S}$ the restricted direct product over all places outside $S$.
-Let $X$ be an algebraic variety over $F$, $X(F)$ the set of $F$-rational points and $X(\A_{F;S}) \subset \prod_{v\not\in S} X(F_v)$ the set of $\A_{F;S}$-points of $X$.
-The set $X(\A_{F;S})$ carries a natural direct product topology.
-One says that {\it weak approximation holds for $X$ away from $S$} if $X(F)$ is dense in this topology. \end{defn}
+\begin{defn} Let $K$ be a number field or the function field of a curve $C$ defined over an algebraically closed field $k$.
+Let $B$ a finite set of places of $K$ containing the archimedean places.
+Let $X$ be a variety over $K$, $X(K)$ the set of $K$-rational points.
+One says that {\it weak approximation holds for $X$ away from $B$} if $X(K)\subset \prod_{v\not\in B} X(K_v)$ is dense in the natural direct product topology, where the topology of each fiber $X(K_v)$ is induced by the discrete topology on $X_c(k)$. \end{defn}

-For our setting, to show $X/K$ satisfies weak approximation away from $S$, it suffices to show for each place $c\not\in S$, weak approximation holds there, i.e., we can work once at a place.
+From the method we use, it is easy to see that for our setting, to show $X/K$ satisfies weak approximation away from $B$, it suffices to show for each place $c\not\in B$, weak approximation holds there, i.e., we can work one place at a time.